DefectDojo/Documentation/docs/features.rst

     sudo yum install wkhtmltopdf

 ..
 Warning::
-    Version in debian/ubuntu repos have reduced functionality (because it compiled without the wkhtmltopdf QT patches), such as adding outlines, headers, footers, TOC etc. To use this options you should install static binary from `wkhtmltopdf`_ site.
+    Version in debian/ubuntu repos has reduced functionality (because it's compiled without the wkhtmltopdf QT patches), such as adding outlines, headers, footers, TOC etc. To use these options you should install a static binary from `wkhtmltopdf`_ site.

 Additionally, DefectDojo takes advantage of `python-PDFKit`_ to interact with the `wkhtmltopdf` commandline interface.